 Tudor barn rooms

 There is no easy way to explain the complicated and unusual Tudor barn layout so look at the barn layout illustration as well as the pictures that illustrate the main barn and adjoining cartlodge and the various rooms they contain.
-The barn barn with adjoining cartlodge sleeps a maximum of 22 (+ 2 sofa beds + 2 travel cots + very occasionally camp beds).
+The barn barn with adjoining cartlodge sleeps a maximum of 23 (+ 2 travel cots + very occasionally camp beds) in 2 x doubles, 1 x small twin, 1 x single daybed.

 Heating in deepest winter: The cartlodge is underfloor heated and very cosy.
 The interconnecting barn has a roaring giant woodburner one end with unlimited fuel for day and night, and a primitive but effective daytime diesel heater.
 It is coir-matted throughout and 15 tog duvets and electric blankets make all beds very cosy in winter.
 However, during a very cold snap in deepest winter, waking up in the 16th century barn is not like waking up in a large 21st century centrally heated house!
 Woolly sweaters and sense of adventure are essential!